 Regardless of how it happened, the damage to the live steam locomotive kits will require some fixing.
 You can fix it by gluing things back in place.

 The piping and rods of the locomotive may also suffer damage and will then be in need of repair.
 Being made of plastic, it is near to impossible to fix the piping by reattaching it.
 Drill the damaged area and insert the new piece in the holes created.
 Make sure to shelter it using cyanoacrylate.

 If the damage is beyond repair, contact the manufacturer to order parts for replacement.
 If not available, try using similar parts from other suppliers to fix your HO train engines.
 But in the case of any mishaps, certain cosmetic changes will bring your railroad steam model back on the tracks.

 Ranging from high-quality plastic to brass-made models, these models are widely available in the HO scale.
 Other scales such as N and S are also famous amongst the modelers.
 It works by counting the leading wheels, then the driving wheels of the locomotive and lastly, the trailing wheels.
 Dashes separate them in between the numbers, for example, 2-6-0.
 This chart shows the classification of the steam locomotives by the Whyte Notation.

 Steam Locomotives go way back in history and are classics for railroad modelers to recreate with exquisite detailing.
 You can find a steam locomotive for sale all over the internet through some manufacturers.
-Order this HO scale steam engines today and embark on the fascinating journey to the world of model trains.
+Order these HO scale steam engines today and embark on the fascinating journey to the world of model trains.